Pumpkin Banana Muffins

 Muffins usually contain a high sugar content.
 Instead, I replaced the white sugar in this recipe with coconut sugar and a touch of maple syrup.
 Then, I loaded up the batter with Greek yogurt, mashed banana, and pumpkin puree.

-Why you will love pumpkin spice muffins
+Why you will love pumpkin banana muffins

 - Simple ingredients – you may already have everything in your kitchen